Oscillations of BV measures on nested fractals: Abstract

 \section{Abstract}

-Motivated by recent developments in the theory of bounded variation functions on nested fractals, this paper studies the exact asymptotics of functionals related to the total variation measure associated with unions of $n$-complexes.
+Motivated by recent developments in the theory of bounded variation functions on unbounded nested fractals, this paper studies the exact asymptotics of functionals related to the total variation measure associated with unions of $n$-cells.
 The oscillatory behavior observed implies the non-uniqueness of BV measures in this setting.

 \textbf{Keywords:} BV measures; heat semigroup; geometric functionals, fractals.\\ \textbf{MSC2010 classification:} MSC 26A45; MSC 31E05; MSC 31C25; MSC 28A80.